 Is Sport Management A Good Major?
 Benefits, Salary, & Requirements

-Sport management is a good major for those who would like to take charge or oversee sports teams or organizations.
+Sports management is a good major for those wanting to take charge or oversee sports teams or organizations.

 With hard work and commitment, a major in this field can lead to a fulfilling and rewarding career.

-Few career paths provide the kind of excitement, satisfaction, and lucrative opportunities that sport management do.
+Few career paths provide the excitement, satisfaction, and lucrative opportunities that sport management offers.
 This is because it is a very wonderfully diverse career path.

 What is sports management as a major?